RedTeamPentesting/pretender/README.md

 ## Tips

-- Make sure to enable IPv6 support in `ntlmrelayx.py` with the `-6` flag
+- Make sure to enable IPv6 support in `ntlmrelayx.py` with the `-6` flag.
 - Pretender supports stateless DNS configuration via Router Advertisements without DHCPv6 with the `--stateless-ra` flag.
-By default, the DHCPv6 server is still started but it can be disabled using `--no-dhcp`
+By default, the DHCPv6 server is still started but it can be disabled using `--no-dhcp`.
-- If --dont-spoof/--dont-spoof-for filters are present and no upstream DNS server is configured with --delegate-ignored-to, router advertisements will not directly advertize the DNS server which makes the attack less effective
+- If `--dont-spoof`/`--dont-spoof-for` filters are present and no upstream DNS server is configured with `--delegate-ignored-to`, router advertisements will not directly advertize the DNS server which makes the attack less effective.
-- Pretender can be configured to stop after a certain time period for situations where it cannot be aborted manually (`--stop-after` and `main.vendorStopAfter`)
+- Pretender can be configured to stop after a certain time period for situations where it cannot be aborted manually (`--stop-after` and `main.vendorStopAfter`).
 - Host info lookup (which relies on the ARP table, IP neighbours and reverse lookups) can be disabled with `--no-host-info` or `main.vendorNoHostInfo`
-- If you are not sure which interface to choose (especially on Windows), list all interfaces with names and addresses using `--interfaces`
+- If you are not sure which interface to choose (especially on Windows), list all interfaces with names and addresses using `--interfaces`.
-- If you want to exclude hosts from local name resolution spoofing, make sure to also exclude their IPv6 addresses or use `--no-ipv6-lnr`/`main.vendorNoIPv6LNR`
+- If you want to exclude hosts from local name resolution spoofing, make sure to also exclude their IPv6 addresses or use `--no-ipv6-lnr`/`main.vendorNoIPv6LNR`.
 - DHCPv6 messages usually contain a FQDN option (which can also sometimes contain a hostname which is not a FQDN).
 This option is used to filter out messages by hostname (`--spoof-for`/`--dont-spoof-for`).
-You can decide what to do with DHCPv6 messages without FQDN option by setting or omitting `--ignore-nofqdn`
+You can decide what to do with DHCPv6 messages without FQDN option by setting or omitting `--ignore-nofqdn`.
 - Depending on the build configuration, either the operating system resolver (`CGO_ENABLED=1`) or a Go implementation (`CGO_ENABLED=0`) is used.
-This can be important for host info collection because the OS resolver may support local name resolution and the Go implementation does not, unless a stub resolver is used.
+This can be important for host info collection because the OS resolver may support local name resolution and the Go implementation does not, unless a stub resolver is used..
 - The host info functionality is currently only available for Windows and Linux.
 - A custom MAC address vendor list can be compiled into the binary by replacing the default list `hostinfo/mac-vendors.txt`.
 Only lines with MAC prefixes in